-Product:

-Context

-Communication intentions

-Genre

-Narrative

-Audience

-Premise

-Style

-Туре

-Audience

-Relationship to historical developments.

-Strategy:

-Technology requirements

-Production process

-Feasibility

-USP.

-Ideas:

-Tests

-Visuals

-Storyboard

-Proof of concept

-Mock up.
+Product: Context Communication intentions Genre Narrative Audience Premise Style Туре Audience Relationship to historical developments.
+Strategy: Technology requirements Production process Feasibility USP.
+Ideas: Tests Visuals Storyboard Proof of concept Mock up.

-Pass Merit Distinction LO1 Discuss the roles and processes of the VFX/Motion Graphics industry LO1 LO2 P1 Explore the roles associated with the VFX/Motion Graphics industry P2 Discuss the processes associated with VFX/Motion Graphics production M1 Analyse the relationship between roles and processes in VFX/Motion Graphics production D1 Critically analyse the development of the VFX/Motion Graphics industry and practice through contemporary and historic precedents LO2 Explore the practical and development of the VFX/M through example and prec otion Graphics industry, P3 Explain the historical development of VFX and Motion Graphics P4 Use examples and precedent to highlight key milestones in the development of VFX/Motion Graphics M2 Analyse the impact that examples have had on the development of the VFX/Motion Graphics industry LO3 Analyse a media production and how VFX/Motion Graphics are used to support its communication intentions 103104 P5 Analyse the use of compositional elements in examples of VFX/Motion Graphics P6 Assess the uses of VFX/Motion Graphics within a selected media production M3 Evaluate the relationship between VFX/Motion Graphics and the communication intentions of the product D2 Critically evaluate a VFX/Motion Graphics proposal based on approach to audience, purpose and context
+Pass Merit Distinction LO1 Discuss the roles and processes of the VFX/Motion Graphics industry L01 L02 P1 Explore the roles associated with the VFX/Motion Graphics industry P2 Discuss the processes associated with VFX/Motion Graphics production M1 Analyse the relationship between roles and processes in VFX/Motion Graphics production D1 Critically analyse the development of the VFX/Motion Graphics industry and practice through contemporary and historic precedents LO2 Explore the practical and theoretical development of the VFX/Motion Graphics industry, through example and precedent P3 Explain the historical development of VFX and Motion Graphics P4 Use examples and precedent to highlight key milestones in the development of VFX/Motion Graphics M2 Analyse the impact that examples have had on the development of the VFX/Motion Graphics industry LO3 Analyse a media prod VFX/Motion Graphics are u communication intentions uction and how used to support its 102104 P5 Analyse the use of compositional elements in examples of VFX/Motion Graphics P6 Assess the uses of VFX/Motion Graphics within a selected media production M3 Evaluate the relationship between VFX/Motion Graphics and the communication intentions of the product D2 Critically evaluate a VFX/Motion Graphics proposal based on approach to audience, purpose and context

-Pass Merit Distinction LO4 Present ideas for a VF that engages viewers for a on theoretical frameworks specified purpose based P7 Develop ideas for VFX/Motion Graphics, highlighting the application of theoretical frameworks M4 Use visualising techniques to iteratively develop an idea P8 Present ideas for VFX/Motion Graphics, emphasising the practical application of theoretical principles
+Pass Merit Distinction LO4 Present ideas for a VFX/Motion Graphics work that engages viewers for a specified purpose based on theoretical frameworks P7 Develop ideas for VFX/Motion Graphics, highlighting the application of theoretical frameworks M4 Use visualising techniques to iteratively develop an idea P8 Present ideas for VFX/Motion Graphics, emphasising the practical application of theoretical principles